thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 #### Enable Tuya message service

+Enable the message service to timely receive messages about device registration, data reporting, and status change.

 {% include images-gallery.html imageCollection="tuya-message-service-enable" showListImageTitles="true" %}

 #### Link Tuya App Account

-You can link devices to this project by using accounts of Smart Life App.
+You need to link your devices to this project using your Smart Life app account.

 {% include images-gallery.html imageCollection="tuya-add-smart-life-app" showListImageTitles="true" %}